 Where to Take Tests

-In order to take a recognized clinical IQ test, your best bet is to find a private psychologist who can administer the test to you.
+In order to take a recognized clinical IQ test and find out your IQ, your best bet is to find a private psychologist who can administer the test to you.
 This will allow you to obtain an official original copy of your results.
 Similar tests, such as the Wonderlic, are often offered by human resources departments looking to evaluate an individual's skills.
 Some private organizations also offer IQ tests -- Mensa, for instance, offers its own variant of the IQ test to see if individuals qualify for membership.

 Different Types of IQ Tests